Court Marriage in Nepal: Complete Guide & Legal Process

 FinLex Associates

-Complete Guide For Marriage by Registration
+Complete Guide to Marriage by Registration in Nepal

 The court marriage in Nepal, also called marriage by registration, is governed by the Chapter on Marriage of the Civil Code 2017 (2074).
 This process allows both Nepalese citizens and foreigners to legally marry in Nepal, whether they are residing in Nepal or abroad.